chuyanc/Nginx-Reverse-Proxy/Group-VM-SSO.md

 ### Environment Setting Up
 1. We are using **Ubuntu 22.04** instead of the Virtual Box + Vagrant in reference 1, so some steps might be different.
 But I'll refer some of the gif in the reference for the operations on user interface.

-2. Please ensure **at least 4GiB of RAM** for your VM instance (like t2.medium or t2.large for Amazon EC2)
+2. Please ensure **at least 4GiB of RAM** for your Keycloak + Vault VM instance (like t2.medium or t2.large for Amazon EC2)

 ## Solution
 ### 1. Vault + KeyCloak OIDC